Technologicat/mcpyrate/README.md

 ```

 ## Writing macros

 No special imports are needed to write your own macros.
-Just read the documentation for the [AST module](https://docs.python.org/3.5/library/ast.html) and consider a macro as a function accepting an AST tree and returning another AST.
+Just read the documentation for the [AST module](https://docs.python.org/3/library/ast.html) and consider a macro as a function accepting an AST tree and returning another AST (i.e., a [syntax transformer](http://www.greghendershott.com/fear-of-macros/)).
+Refer to [Green Tree Snakes](https://greentreesnakes.readthedocs.io/en/latest/nodes.html) (a.k.a. the missing Python AST docs) for more on the AST node types.

 ```python
 def macro(tree, **kw): return tree